ArchiePerera/SCRIPTS/README.md

 # SCRIPT THP (WEEK 4 TO 5)

-## written by archie for [the hacking project]
+## written by archie for [the hacking project](https://www.thehackingproject.org/)

-## THE SCRIPT AUTO PROJECT set automatically your environment for [THE HACKING PROJECT].
+## THE SCRIPT AUTO PROJECT set automatically your environment for [THE HACKING PROJECT](https://www.thehackingproject.org/).
 It is set for this installation :

 - ruby '2.7.1'
 - rspec